LibrariesHacked/librarieshacked/README.md

 # Libraries Hacked

-Public website for Libraries Hacked.
+This is the primary public website for Libraries Hacked.
 Built using a Jekyll theme and GitHub pages

 ## Deployment